 Cushing’s Disease for dogs can be tricky for vets to diagnose because it often seems similar to other symptoms.
 It’s a disease that could change the daily routine of a dog over the course of time.
 You may not notice as he gradually loses interest in playing with his toys and other activities.
 Some owners may think their dog is simply just aging.
 It can happen at age five or six.
 For many dogs, it happens in their elderly years.
 The disease could leave your pup with less hair, a pot belly and no energy.
 These are just a few of the symptoms possible with Cushing’s Disease.
 It generally happens to older dogs.
-Fortunately, there are natural treatments for Cushing’s Disease in dogs available to pet owners.
+Fortunately, there are natural treatments like the CBD dog treats for Cushing’s Disease in dogs available to pet owners.
 Pet owners may also opt for surgery, medicines or just the holistic approach.

 Unfortunately, there is no completely accurate way for a vet to diagnose the mysterious disease besides making a very educated guess on the complete symptoms and overall picture.
 It can be difficult to get a complete diagnosis for these reasons and treat.
 It has often been called one of the most misdiagnosed diseases for dogs.

 The disease was recognized first in a human being by Dr. Harvey Cushing in 1932.

 Cushing’s Disease is also known as hypercortisolism or hyperadrenocorticism.
 This simply means the dog is producing too much cortisol.
 Cortisol is a growth hormone.
 It helps the body deal with stress and has many other contributing factors for the body.
 Healthy adrenal glands produce a hormone called ACTH (adrenocorticotropic hormone).
 That hormone helps with various systems throughout the body of every dog.
 It’s also know as the “fight or flight” hormone which can be controlled with cbd medication, this link will show you which are the best products according the reviewers.